 - Travelers Property Casualty Company of America v.
-KLA-Tencor Corporation, slip opinion (Santa Clara Superior Court 2017) (Court granted summary judgment finding no duty to defend under Coverage B of commercial general liability policy for underlying Walker Process antitrust claim pending in federal district court in Texas and Federal Circuit.)
+KLA-Tencor Corporation, slip opinion, Santa Clara Superior Court, 2017.
+The court granted summary judgment finding no duty to defend under Coverage B of commercial general liability policy for underlying Walker Process antitrust claim pending in federal district court in Texas and Federal Circuit.

 - Travelers Property Casualty Company of America v.
-KFx Medical Corporation, 2016 WL 145996 (9th Cir.
-2016) (Court of Appeals affirmed district court finding no duty to defend underlying patent claims under general liability insurance policy, relying on language in insuring agreement and intellectual property exclusion.)
+KFx Medical Corporation, 2016 WL 145996, 9th Cir.
+2016.
+The court of Appeals affirmed district court finding no duty to defend underlying patent claims under general liability insurance policy, relying on language in insuring agreement and intellectual property exclusion.

 - Travelers Property Cas.
 Co. of America v.
-Federal Recovery Services, Inc., 2015 WL 2201797 (D.Utah May 11, 2015) (Court found no duty to defend claim under errors and omissions policy for intentional refusal to return data.)
+Federal Recovery Services, Inc., 2015 WL 2201797, D.Utah May 11, 2015.
+The court found no duty to defend claim under errors and omissions policy for intentional refusal to return data.

 - Tria Beauty, Inc. v.
 National Fire Ins.
-Co. of Hartford, 2013 WL 2181649 (N.D.Cal May 20, 2013) (Court found no duty to defend underlying claims for false advertising, unfair competition, and trademark infringement under general liability insurance policy.)
+Co. of Hartford, 2013 WL 2181649, N.D.Cal May 20, 2013.
+The court found no duty to defend underlying claims for false advertising, unfair competition, and trademark infringement under general liability insurance policy.

 - City of Evansville v.
 U.S. Fidelity and Guar.
-Co., 965 N.E.2d 92 (Ind.
+Co., 965 N.E.2d 92, Ind.
 Ct.
 App.
-March 23, 2012) (Appellate court ruled that municipality’s excess layer general liability policies were not triggered when action sought to prevent future pollution rather than remediate past pollution.)
+March 23, 2012.
+The appellate court ruled that the municipality’s excess layer general liability policies were not triggered when action sought to prevent future pollution rather than remediate past pollution.

 - Rupracht v.
-Union Security Insurance Co., 2011 WL 6109574 (D.Nev.
-December 7, 2011) (Court granted motion to dismiss cause of action for conversion on claim for guaranteed death benefits.)
+Union Security Insurance Co., 2011 WL 6109574, D.Nev.
+December 7, 2011.
+The court granted motion to dismiss cause of action for conversion on claim for guaranteed death benefits.

 - Bender v.
-Hartford Life Insurance Company, 2011 WL 3566483 (N.D.Cal.
-August 12, 2011) (Court granted summary judgment in favor of insurer, upholding denial of claim for long term disability benefits.)
+Hartford Life Insurance Company, 2011 WL 3566483, N.D.Cal.
+August 12, 2011.
+The court granted summary judgment in favor of insurer, upholding denial of claim for long term disability benefits.

 - Finley v.
 Hartford Life & Acc.
 Ins.
-Co., 2010 WL 4116636 (9th Cir.
+Co., 2010 WL 4116636, 9th Cir.
 Oct.
-19, 2010) (Ninth Circuit reversed district court order denying motion for summary judgment to insurer which terminated long term disability benefits, finding that termination of benefits was justified on the evidence.)
+19, 2010.
+The 9th Circuit reversed district court order denying motion for summary judgment to insurer which terminated long term disability benefits, finding that termination of benefits was justified on the evidence.

 - Zurich American Ins. v.
 Grand Ave.
-Transport, 2010 WL 682530 (N.D.Cal., February 23, 2010) (Court granted summary judgment to commercial auto/trucking insurer, finding that endorsement which barred coverage was enforceable under California Insurance Code and federal law.)
+Transport, 2010 WL 682530, N.D.Cal.
+February 23, 2010.
+The court granted summary judgment to commercial auto/trucking insurer, finding that endorsement which barred coverage was enforceable under California Insurance Code and federal law.

 - Riverport Ins.
 Co. v.
-Oakland Community Housing, Inc., 668 F.Supp.2d 1235 (N.D.Cal., November 06, 2009) (Court granted summary judgment to insurer that its obligation to provide notice of cancellation flowed only to named insured, not others claiming rights as additional insured.)
+Oakland Community Housing, Inc., 668 F.Supp.2d 1235, N.D.Cal., November 06, 2009.
+The court granted summary judgment to insurer that its obligation to provide notice of cancellation flowed only to named insured, not others claiming rights as additional insured.